Urban-Meteorology-Reading/UMEP-Workshop/source/NeedHelp.rst

 **UMEP**

 - `UMEP Manual <https://umep-docs.readthedocs.io/en/latest/>`__
-- To get updates, news and get help from other users, join our email list: `<www.lists.reading.ac.uk/mailman/listinfo/met-umep>`__.
+- To get updates, news and get help from other users, join the `UMEP email list <https://www.lists.reading.ac.uk/mailman/listinfo/met-umep>`__.
 - FAQ and known issues are listed in the UMEP Manual.
 - If you suspect that there is an error in UMEP, e.g. you get an error python message, please report to our `bug reporter <https://github.com/UMEP-dev/UMEP/issues>`__.

--  UMEP Overview Paper
+-  *UMEP Overview Paper*

    -  Lindberg F, Grimmond CSB, Gabey A, Huang B, Kent CW, Sun T, Theeuwes N, Järvi L, Ward H, Capel- Timms I, Chang YY, Jonsson P,